phorton1/Arduino-fridgeController/docs/design.md

   which takes the COMP_TEMP into account.
-- It may be desireable to *Count Restart Attempts* and/or implement some kind of a restart protection, like "if it doesn't start automatically after 10 Cmpressor retries" stop trying and set a new INV_ERROR Code(8) to display it.
+- It may be desireable to *Count Restart Attempts* and/or implement some kind of a restart protection, like "if it doesn't start automatically after 10 compressor retries" stop trying and set a new INV_ERROR Code(8) to display it.